imagej/imagej.github.io/_pages/plugins/trackmate/custom-actions.md

 In this tutorial, we will use it to launch the event logger we created in the [previous tutorial](/plugins/trackmate/custom-viewers) of this series.
 If you remember, we saw in the last paragraph how to use the `visible = false` parameter the [SciJava](/libs/scijava) annotation to hide it from the view menu.
 Hereby preventing the user to access it.
 No problem, we will now build an action that will launch it as a supplementary view.

-## The {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/action/plugins/trackmateActionFactory.java' label='TrackMateActionFactory' %} interface.
+## The {% include github org='fiji' repo='TrackMate' branch='master' source='fiji/plugin/trackmate/action/plugins/trackmateActionFactory.java' label='TrackMateActionFactory' %} interface.

 Again, the action behavior and its integration in TrackMate are split in two classes.
-The behavior is described by the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/action/plugins/trackmateAction.java' label='TrackMateAction' %} interface.
-The integration mechanism is controlled by the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/action/plugins/trackmateActionFactory.java' label='TrackMateActionFactory' %} interface, which extends the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/plugins/trackmateModule.java' label='TrackMateModule' %} interface.
+The behavior is described by the {% include github org='fiji' repo='TrackMate' branch='master' source='fiji/plugin/trackmate/action/plugins/trackmateAction.java' label='TrackMateAction' %} interface.
+The integration mechanism is controlled by the {% include github org='fiji' repo='TrackMate' branch='master' source='fiji/plugin/trackmate/action/plugins/trackmateActionFactory.java' label='TrackMateActionFactory' %} interface, which extends the {% include github org='fiji' repo='TrackMate' branch='master' source='fiji/plugin/trackmate/plugins/trackmateModule.java' label='TrackMateModule' %} interface.

 ### [SciJava](/libs/scijava) parameters recap.